 I snapped a few bird photos in my birding hot spots with the lens and went to the zoo one day.
 So far, I am quite pleased with the initial results.
 Look at the image quality of the 100% crop Chimpanzee and Victoria Crowned Crane photos.
 They were taken from about 100 and 40 feet away, handheld.
 The built-in extender was switched off with the Chimp photo but switched on with the Crane shot.
 The IQ of the Bird-in-flight shots are equally impressive.
 All photos taken with the EOS-1D X at 400mm f/4, IS Mode 1, AI Servo.
 Will be taking the lens and the EOS-1 cameras out to get acclimated to its functions and shooting techniques in the next few weeks.
 Hand-holding my camera and traveling light on photo shoots are my preference.
 Despite the weight of this lens and the EOS-1 camera (about 11 pounds), I am able to hand-hold (with proper technique) the combo for a short while even though I am of average height and build.
-When I do use support, my pick is the SLIK PRO 824 CF carbon fiber tripod and the SLIK SBH 550 ball head.
-SLIK equipment is the best value in my opinion and highly underrated.
+When I do use support, my pick is the SLIK PRO 824 CF carbon fiber tripod and the Kirk BH-3 ball head.
+SLIK and Kirk equipment are the best value in my opinion and highly underrated.
 The combination weighs about 5 pounds and can support the EF 200-400mm f/4L lens plus the EOS-1 camera with ease.
 Visit my equipment page on my website to see all the gear I use on photo shoots.

-I have taken this Super Telephoto lens to many parts of Alaska, the sub and high Arctic and Africa to photograph Polar bears, Brown bears, the Big Five and other wildlife.
+I have taken this Super Telephoto lens to many parts of Alaska, the sub and high Arctic, Africa and the Southern Oceans to photograph Polar bears, Brown bears, the Big Five and other wildlife.
 The EF 200-400mm is a bit cumbersome in bouncing zodiacs, small boats and jeeps but on a stable platform, it works flawlessly.
 Will be taking the lens to more locations worldwide in the next few months and putting it through further testing.